grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 #### Limitation: Decreasing the tenant shard size

-The current shuffle sharding implementation in Grafana Mimir has a limitation that prevents you from safely decreasing the tenant shard size when you enable ingesters’ shuffle sharding on the read path.
+The current shuffle sharding implementation in Grafana Fire has a limitation that prevents you from safely decreasing the tenant shard size when you enable ingesters’ shuffle sharding on the read path.

 If a tenant’s shard decreases in size, there is currently no way for the queriers and rulers to know how large the tenant shard was previously, and as a result, they potentially miss an ingester with data for that tenant.
 The query-ingesters-within period, which is used to select the ingesters that might have received series since 'now - query ingesters within', doesn't work correctly for finding tenant shards if the tenant shard size is decreased.